-Children start noticing shapes from a young age, and learning to identify and name them often happens without much planning at home.
-We tend to include the different shape names in our conversations with our kids or point out various shapes as they play with shape sorters and other similar toys.
+Children start noticing shapes from a young age, and teaching kids to identify and name them often happens without much planning at home.
+We tend to include the different shape names in our conversations with our little ones or point out various shapes as they play with shape sorters and other similar toys.
 This blog post will provide you with the names of the most common two-dimensional shapes in French and give you ideas on how you can practice these concepts with your child with toys and games.

 What are shapes in French?
 A shape is “une forme” .
 In the plural form, they are “des formes“.